 Most of this journey takes place on the famed James Dalton Highway.
 The Dalton Highway is the lifeline between Fairbanks and the oil fields of Prudhoe Bay on the Arctic Ocean.
 The sights will be familiar to those who watch the show “Ice Road Truckers.”

 Cover a total of 400 miles (640 km) of wild northern terrain, making stops along the way to snap photos and stretch your legs.
-Walk on the frozen Yukon River near the only bridge in Alaska that crosses it.
+Walk on the frozen Yukon River near the only bridge in America that crosses it.
 Spot the promontory of Finger Mountain and arrive at the Arctic Circle Sign, where you can collect a commemorative Arctic Circle certificate before the return drive to Fairbanks.

 The Northern Lights are often visible on the return trip to Fairbanks.
 This Arctic Circle Tour can double as an Aurora Borealis Tour as the ride home offers many wide open views of the night sky.
 There are rest stops along the way.
 Here are the stops in chronological order: